Biofertilizers are nutrient supplements for the plants. They possess various kinds of microbes that enhance soil fertility.

-The green revolution was introduced by Dr. Norman Borlaug to enhance food production.
-As a result, the use of chemical fertilizers and pesticides grew extensively.
+Dr. Norman Borlaug introduced the green revolution to enhance food production.
+But this also resulted in the excess use of chemical fertilizers and pesticides.

-This lead to environmental concerns like nutrient imbalance, reduction in soil microorganisms, increase of pest and disease attack, water and soil contamination, etc.
+This leads to alarming environmental concerns like nutrient imbalance, reduced soil microorganisms, an increase of pest and disease attacks, water and soil contamination, etc.

-It triggered the need for an alternative supply of plant nutrients.
+It triggered the need for an alternate supply of plant nutrients.

 Thus, Integrated Nutrient Management came into existence, and biofertilizers took momentum due to their benefits.

 Due to the prolonged use of chemical fertilizers, soil quality gets degraded.
-These chemicals cause a change in pH, reduction in soil organic matter and also a decrease in the microbial activity.
+These chemicals cause a change in pH, soil organic matter reduction, and a decrease in microbial activity.
 This leads to a reduction in the yield.

 Types of biofertilizers